 Credit for that one: Mr Chorizo.
 Change “writer” for whatever other creative pursuit you’re interested in, and it still applies.

-Better actually start practicing… ’cause thinking about it isn’t going to get you anywhere.
+Better actually start practicing and doing the work… ’cause thinking about it isn’t going to get you anywhere.

 2. Is it all just clickbait, in the end?

 My working title for this article is “Some thoughts on the writing process”.

 I know that if I actually publish it with that title, maybe 3 or 4 of my friends will take the time to read it.
 And otherwise, it’ll be condemned to obscurity.
 And that’s okay.
 I’m content to have this blog mired in the backwaters of the internet, where nobody ever goes except by accident.